Khatri (Sikh traditions) in Afghanistan

 Introduction / History

-The Khatri are a people group with an undefined people cluster.
+The Khatri are a people with an undefined people cluster.
 They are also known as Arora Khatri, Bhiya Kshatriya, Chhatri, Katri, Khakar, Khakha, Khattri, Khakhar, Khakha Khatri, Patnulkaran, Patnulkarar, or Sethara.
 They are found mostly in India, but a small population resides in Pakistan and Afghanistan.

 What Are Their Lives Like?